hectorgonzalezo/memory-card/README.md

 by Héctor Gonzalez Orozco

-Built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
+Built using React as part of [The Odin Project](https://www.theodinproject.com/) curriculum.

+It's  a memory card game using Rick and Morty characters.
+The rules are simple: click twice on a card and it's game over.
+The number of cards keeps increasing on each level.

+I made this game as practice with React hooks.

 ## Live Preview